Founders and Mentors

 HEATHER FLEMING - Owner and Lead Facilitator

 Heather has worked in a variety of childcare positions including summer camps and a nature based preschool in Victoria.
 She has a Bachelor of Science in Geography and an Early Childhood Education Certificate.
-Last year she combined her two passions when she took over Tofino Nature Kids.
+In 2018 she combined her two passions when she took over Tofino Nature Kids.
 She now gets to explore nature and inspire children to do the same.

 In her free time Heather enjoys being outdoors, walking in the woods or on the beach, exploring tide pools, sea kayaking and camping.
 She really enjoys travelling and has been fortunate enough to have set foot in over 20 countries.
 Some adventures she has been on include, chasing animals on a safari in the Great Plains of Tanzania, spying on birds while working as an intern in the cloud forests of Ecuador, and swimming with dolphins in New Zealand.

-Heather is looking forward to exploring the tide pools, playing games, building sand castles and feasting on wild berries with you all this summer!
+Heather is looking forward to exploring the tide pools, playing games, building sand castles and feasting on wild berries with you!

 JAY ROBERTS - Co-Founder and Program Facilitator